Treefort Music Festival 2022 Guide: Bands, yoga, and more

-BOISE, Idaho — Treefort Music Fest will take place March 23-27 in downtown Boise.
+BOISE, Idaho — Treefort Music Festival 2022 kicks off this week, running March 23-27 in downtown Boise.

 This year's lineup for the international festival includes more than 450 artists from 17 different countries and 35 U.S. states.